Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Conclusions

 \section{Conclusions}

 This paper proposed Sketch2Cinemagraph, a sketch-guided generation framework for stylized landscape cinemagraphs from freehand sketches.
 This method can generate visually appealing cinemagraphs based on user-provided structural and motion sketches with intuitive control.
 This approach enables amateur users without design skills to create landscape cinemagraphs and makes cinemagraph creation accessible to a broader audience.
-Through evaluation experiments, we demonstrated that our method outperforms all baseline approaches.
-For limitations, our approach is unsuitable for simulating realistic fluids as other cinemagraph synthesis work \cite{holynski2021animating,mahapatra2023}.
-When generating landscape images, the pre-trained stable diffusion model may generate extraneous objects in the fluid regions, such as rocks or ships.
+Through evaluation experiments, we demonstrated that our method outperformed all baseline approaches.
+For limitations, our approach may be unsuitable for simulating realistic fluids similar to other cinemagraph synthesis works \cite{holynski2021animating,mahapatra2023}.
+During the landscape image generation, the pre-trained latent diffusion model may generate extraneous objects in the fluid regions, such as rocks or ships.
 To address this issue, alternative seed values are required to generate images that accurately match the flow structure.
 The code and trained models will be publicly released in the future to support reproducibility and further research.

 {

 }

 \maketitlesupplementary